On the Convex Pfaff-Darboux Theorem of Ekeland and Nirenberg: Introduction

-In this note, after providing some necessary background, I prove a generalization of the convex Pfaff-Darboux Theorem of Ekeland and Nirenberg.
-This treatment has some notable features that make it of interest for the general problem.
-First, the proof of Ekeland and Nirenberg does not rely on the classical Pfaff-Darboux Theorem; instead, it constructs the required convex representation directly using PDE techniques, thereby reproving the Pfaff-Darboux Theorem in this special case.
-The proof below assumes the classical Pfaff-Darboux Theorem, and so the argument can more directly focus on choosing a Pfaff-Darboux representation that satisfies the convexity requirements.
+First, the proof of Ekeland and Nirenberg does not assume the classical Pfaff--Darboux theorem; instead, it constructs the desired convex representation directly using the Frobenius theorem, essentially reproving the Pfaff--Darboux theorem but with the additional convexity condition imposed.
+The proof in this article assumes the classical Pfaff--Darboux theorem, so that the argument can more directly focus on choosing a Pfaff--Darboux representation that satisfies the convexity requirements.
 This results in a shorter proof, one that also brings the nature of the convexity requirements more sharply into focus.

 Second, the notion of \emph{strict convexity} turns out to be meaningful on any manifold endowed with a torsion-free affine connection, and the proof below covers this more general situation with no extra work.

-Third, the proof yields a stronger result, in that it produces a local convex Pfaff-Darboux representation of~$\omega$ adapted to any $\omega$-Legendrian foliation that satisfies a certain geometrically natural positivity condition, one that is equivalent to the condition of Ekeland and Nirenberg.
+Third, the proof yields a stronger result, in that it produces a local convex Pfaff--Darboux representation of~$\omega$ adapted to any $\omega$-Legendrian foliation that satisfies a certain geometrically natural positivity condition, one that is equivalent pointwise to the condition of Ekeland and Nirenberg.